Socadona

-Release e promotion
+Release and promotion

 The promotion of the single began with a surprise publication by Ludmilla on her social networks, announcing the release of the song and the music video a day after the release of the single.
 "Socadona" was released for digital download and streaming on 18 November 2021.

 Live performance

 Ludmilla performed "Socadona" for the first time on 20 November 2021, at Altas Horas.
 On 19 March 2022, Ludmilla performed the song at Caldeirão com Mion.
 On November 8, Ludmilla performed the song on Música Boa Ao Vivo.